Introduction to Ecopower Supply General Terms & Conditions of Supply

 k) Annually, Ecopower Supply will issue a notification to all Customers by email and also display the same information in a prominent position on your Customer bill.
 The notification will contain the following information: a statement that you have been on the same energy tariff for the past 3 years or more (if this applies); charges currently being paid by You (unit rate, standing charge, prepayment rate, etc.); estimated annual bill for Your current energy plan (excluding time of use tariffs) – the estimate will be based on the CRU approved annual consumption figures.
 The notification will also include the text “Is this the right tariff for you?
 You can shop around for a better deal” and “There are no penalties for switching when your contract expires.”
 The notification will also reference CRU’s website where information can be found on accredited price comparison websites and licensed suppliers.

-l) In addition to the above, for Fixed Term Contracts, between 30 – 60 days in advance of the expiry date, we will issue a notification to inform You of the options available to You when the Agreement expires.
+l) In addition to the above, for Fixed Term Contracts, between 30 – 60 days in advance of the expiry date, we will issue a written notification to inform You of the options available to You when the Agreement expires.
 This notification will include: the date the fixed term contract is due to expire; estimated annual bill for your current Price Plan (excluding time of use tariffs); charges currently being paid by You; estimated annual bill for Your new tariff (excluding time of use tariffs)

 m) For customers not on Fixed Term Contracts, renewal does not apply and you will continue on your current Price Plan until we receive new instructions from You.